zufre/javascript-git-hub-api-with-xhr-lab-cb-000/README.md

 3. Add a link to each repository that calls a `getBranches` function when clicked and, when complete, calls a `displayBranches` function that fills the `details` div with a list of names of each branch of the repository.
-Gie the link data attributes of `username` and `repository` for use by the `getBranches` function.
+Give the link data attributes of `username` and `repository` for use by the `getBranches` function.

 ## Resources

 - [GitHub API](https://developer.github.com/v3/)

+<p class='util--hide'>View <a href='https://learn.co/lessons/javascript-git-hub-api-with-xhr-lab'>GitHub API With XHR Lab</a> on Learn.co and start learning to code for free.</p>